OMG in the city banner.jpg

 Security

 Farming can be unpredictable.
 Sudden changes in weather and fluctuations in the price of produce don’t just impact incomes, these factors can take a toll on the mental health and well-being of the people growing our food.
 Farming has been listed as one of the ten most stressful occupations in the world and if we want food security, this needs to improve.
-By using a CSA model we are able to reduce some of the unpredictability inherent to farming.
+By using a CSA model growers are able to reduce some of the unpredictability inherent to farming.

 Community